riya78-cyborg/Android-Bugbounty-Lab/Lab 1/README.md

 ## 📖 How to Use

-1. Open `quickpay-lab-html.html` to read the scenario, objectives, and hints.
+1. Download and open in browser `quickpay-lab-html.html` to read the scenario, objectives, and hints.
 2. Analyze `quickpay-vulnerable-app.java` or compiled APK.
 3. Use provided scripts and payloads for testing.
 4. Attempt to find vulnerabilities listed in the HTML lab.